joeyjurjens/iOS-Mod-Menu-Template-for-Theos/README.md

 * Customizable UI
 * Customizable menu & button image icon
 * 4 types of switches:
   * Offset Patcher Switch
   * Empty Switch
   * Textfield Switch
   * Slider Switch

 * Backend Offset Patcher Switch is based on [KittyMemory](https://github.com/MJx0/KittyMemory)
   * Original bytes are <b>not</b> required
   * Supports MSHookMemory

 * Open Source Menu

 <br>

+### Installation:

+Download/clone this project and copy the .tar file to '$THEOS/templates/ios' & then run nic.pl to create a project <br>
+<b>iOS:</b>
+1. In the makefile on line 22, you've to set the path to your SDK.
+This menu has been tested with the "iPhoneOS11.2.sdk" SDK from [theos/sdks](https://github.com/theos/sdks)
+2. I use initializer_list in this project, iOS doesn't have this included by itself.
+You can download it [<b>here</b>](https://raw.githubusercontent.com/joeyjurjens/iOS-Mod-Menu-Template-for-Theos/977e9ff2c626d6b1308eed7e17f1daf0a610e8e9/template/KittyMemory/initializer_list), save it as "initializer_list" and copy the file to: "$THEOS/sdks/iPhoneOS11.2.sdk/usr/include/c++/4.2.1/" <br>

+<b>MacOS:</b>
+1. In the Makefile of the project, change "MOBILE_THEOS=1" to "MOBILE_THEOS=0" on line 19 of the makefile. <br>

 ### Usage:

-Download the .tar file & place it inside '/var/theos/templates/ios' & then run nic.pl to create a project <br>
-If you want to customize the template, download the github project & copy the "project" folder on your phone. <br>
-Make the changes you want, cd into your project & run this command: '/var/theos/bin/nicify.pl ./'. <br>
-This will create a new .tar file inside the folder, place this in '/var/theos/templates/ios'. <br>

 <b> Changing the menu images </b>